tembo-io/website/README.md

 - `tags` is an array of tags that the post is associated with.
 Each tag will be displayed inside of the left sidebar in each post and will also be used inside of the `keywords` meta tag.
 The main tags that we use are `postgres`. `extensions`, `stacks`, `engineering`, and `data`.

-- `image` is the path to the image that will be displayed at the top of the post.
+- `image` is the path to the image that will be displayed at the top of the post and in the `og:image` meta tags.
 This should be placed inside of the [public folder](https://github.com/tembo-io/website/tree/main/landing/public).
+Please contact the Tembo design team for the optimal size + branding for these images.

 - `date` is the date that the post was published.
 This will be displayed at the top of the post and used inside of the `pubDate` field in the RSS feed.